Jim Weller

 I have seen enough failures and hype cycles to know that technology success is a socio-technical art, not an algorithm, playbook or a project plan.
 Programs, processes, paperwork, forms, templates, meetings, they are all proxies for culture, communication and outcomes.

 As an architect I deal with risks and trade-offs.
 That is the job.
 If there is no risk, you do not need architecture.
 And every choice has trade-offs that need to be weighed.
-As a Cloud Architect, I design multi-account AWS organizations, cloud native applications, hybrid SaaS models, and help optimize cloud environments.
+As a Cloud Architect, I design multi-account AWS and Azure organizations, cloud native applications, hybrid SaaS models, and help optimize cloud environments.
 I enjoy post-modern IT.
 I love clouds, containers, VMs, APIs, messaging, new-fangled databases, CI/CD/CM, observability and developer platforms.
-Give me a a browser, a terminal, a diagramming tool, an editor, source control, and a cloud and I am a happy camper.
-I have an interest in AI/ML delivery and tooling.
-I am not a fanatic AI fanboy, but I see AI's utility and I want to plumb it.
+Give me a unix OS, browser, terminal, diagramming tool, editor, source control, and a cloud and I am a happy camper.

 Colleagues have described me as someone who brings clarity, drives change, and makes tech approachable by blending broad knowledge with a collaborative, forward-thinking approach.
 I am also kind of fun in meetings.